httpwg/http-extensions/draft-ietf-httpbis-priority.md

 ~~~

 the intermediary might alter its understanding of the urgency from `5` to `1`,
-because the server-provided value overrides the value provided by the client.
+because it prefers the server-provided value over the client's.
+The incremental
-The incremental value continues to be `1`, the value specified by the client,
+value continues to be `1`, the value specified by the client, as the server did
-as the server did not specify the incremental(`i`) parameter.
+not specify the incremental(`i`) parameter.

 # Security Considerations